 - Low in energy density (foods low in calories for their weight).

-Find out how brown rice compared in my article, Brown Rice vs Oatmeal: Which is Better?
-Let’s Compare.
+Find out how brown rice compared in my article.

 Taste and Texture

 Many times, people will pick a particular food over the other for its taste.
 To break the boredom, it’s not always about the nutrients.
 Cravings and moods have to be satisfied sometimes also.

 Since both are breakfast foods, many people wonder how their tastes compare.

 Oatmeal and cereal have different tastes and textures.
 Oatmeal is bland compared to cereal which has more flavor and sweetness due to added sugar and sodium.
-Some healthier cereals taste bland like oatmeal but are less earthy.
+Some healthier cereals taste bland too but are less earthy.
 Oatmeal has a creamier texture than the drier, more crunchy cereal.

 Cereal will get soggier and less crunchy if it sits in milk for a longer time.

-Instant or quick oatmeal have a creamier texture than the chewier rolled or steel cut oats.
+Instant or quick oats have a creamier texture than the chewier rolled or steel cut oats.

 To conduct some original research, I polled people in food groups and some of my readers.
-I asked, do you prefer the taste of oatmeal or cereal for breakfast?
+I asked, which one do you prefer for breakfast?